-As wearable tech matures, designer collaborations are everywhere.
-Tech firms realise they don't have the credentials to make the kind of products people want to show off and fashion and watch companies can skip years of R&D.
+As wearable tech matures, designer collaborations are popping up everywhere.
+Tech firms have realized that they might not have the credentials to make the kind of products people want to show off on night out, and fashion and watch companies can skip years of R&D and focus testing.

-From Swarovski to the new Tag Heuer Connected Modular 45 and everyone in between, wearable technology is moving away from horrid black boxes and into luxurious designs.
+From Swarovski to the Fossil Q Accomplice and everyone in between, wearable technology is moving away from horrid black boxes and into luxurious designs.
 And as the tech gets smaller, these top designers can push the boundaries even further.
 Read on for our round-up of the best looking designer wearables money can buy.

 Levi's Commuter Trucker Jacket

 The first entry on our list is also one of the most futuristic - Levi's Commuter Trucker Jacket is the first piece of Project Jacquard smart clothing that we'll be able to actually buy.